jcooper036/corsair/README.md

 ## Installation

 Corsair comes with several of the decencies it needs to run.
-Namely:
+So that the program can be run in a distributed manner, the /bin/ of this module actually has all the depenecies.
 - tBlastn
+- samtools faidx
+- Mafft
+- Clustal Omega
 - Exonerate
-- Mafft
 - Tcoffee

+If you would like to use a local version instead, then these are the files that you need to alter:
-- Clustal Omega
+- Corsair/exec_defs/run_blast.py
+Look for the subprocess commands, change the executable path to whatever you like.

 To install the package, run pip: